IENetworks-AI/ai-project-template/QUICK_DEPLOYMENT_GUIDE.md

 ## 🚀 Immediate Actions

 ### For the Current rsync Error
-The error you encountered was because `rsync` wasn't installed on the GitHub Actions runner.
-This has been fixed in all deployment workflows.
-The workflow now properly installs rsync on the runner before using it.
+The error you encountered was because `rsync` wasn't installed on the **Oracle server**.
+The GitHub Actions runner had rsync, but the server didn't.
+This has been fixed by adding rsync installation to the server in all deployment workflows.

 ### Current Workflow Status
 ✅ **Fixed Issues**: